Easy Tuscan White Bean Soup

 🌟 Why This Recipe Works

-• Versatility: The base is adaptable—you can swap kale for spinach, add a pinch of smoked paprika for warmth, or even toss in some cooked sausage for heartiness.
+• Versatility: You can easily swap kale for spinach, add a pinch of smoked paprika for warmth, or toss in some cooked sausage for a heartier version.

 🥗 Ingredients Breakdown